r0gu3cic/initial-repo-setup/README.md

-# Python project for initial setup of a repository for the projects
+# Python project for initial setup of a repository for some project

 This project should automate the initial setup of a repository for some project